Ticketmaster trending again as Coldplay tickets go on presale

 Another gig, another raft of fans angered by the Ticketmaster system.

-The band announced last week they will play two nights at Croke Park as part of their Music of the Spheres world tour, set for August 29th and 30th.
+The band announced last week they will play two nights at Croke Park as part of their Music of the Spheres world tour, set for August 29th and 30th, and following huge demand, released a third date, August 31st, shortly before midday.

 The artist presale began at 10am on Tuesday, with people having to register on the band's website to receive a code in order to secure early access to tickets.